 The next thing you should check is the machine’s fuse.
 Try replacing the fuse with one of the same amps.
 If your washing machine now works, then problem solved!

-If the lights on your washing machine come on but it won’t operate then clearly power is going through to it so the problem lies with the appliance itself.
+If the lights on your washing machine come on, but it won’t operate, then it is clear that power is going through to it.
+Therefore, the problem lies with the appliance itself.

-If your washing machine won’t start the above are some of the common faults however there is a whole list of other potential causes which include a faulty heater or motor.
+If your washing machine won’t start, the above outlines some of the more common faults.
+However, there is a whole list of other potential causes which include a faulty heater or motor.

 Have you completed a couple of cycles in a row and the machine was working perfectly, but you are now trying another wash, and your machine won’t start?
 The reason could be overheating.